btholt/complete-intro-to-react-v9/lessons/01-welcome/B-my-setup.md

+---
+description: >-
+  Learn how to set up your development environment for a Node.js course using tools like Visual Studio Code, Firefox, and zsh with helpful extensions and themes like Dracula and Starship Prompt.
+This guide recommends using Node.js version 20.6 or later and offers insights into managing versions with fnm, while also sharing tips on fonts and terminal settings.
+keywords:
+  - Node.js
+  - Visual Studio Code
+  - Firefox
+  - zsh
+  - Starship Prompt
+---
 ## Node.js

 You'll need to have a Node.js version installed, and preferably something after v20.6.
 I wrote this course with 20.16 but it should be fairly future-proof.